Caring for children

 - Know what to do and who to contact if you get sick.

 - Take care of your emotional health.

 - Take breaks from watching, reading, or listening to news stories.

 - Exercise regularly, eat healthy meals, and get plenty of sleep.

 - Connect with others in a safe way.

 More information on how people react to stress, how to copy with stress and anxiety, and what to do in an emergency is available from the CDC at Coping with Stress.

 In general, children 2 years and older should wear a mask.
+Masks offer some protection to you and are also meant to protect those around you, in case you are unknowingly infected with the virus that causes COVID-19.
 However, CDC recognizes that wearing masks may not be possible in every situation or for some people.
-Appropriate and consistent use of masks may be challenging for some children, such as children with certain disabilities, including cognitive, intellectual, developmental, sensory, and behavioral disorders.
+Appropriate and consistent use of masks may be challenging for some children, such as children with certain disabilities, including cognitive, intellectual, developmental, sensory and behavioral disorders.
 Learn more about what you should do if your child or you cannot wear masks in certain situations.

 It may be possible that people can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this isn’t thought to be the main way the virus spreads.
 CDC recommends cleaning and disinfection of frequently touched surfaces and frequent handwashing or the use of hand sanitizer with at least 60% alcohol as best practice measures for prevention of COVID-19 and other viral respiratory illnesses.